pixfumy/Legacy-Elytras/README.md

 A Legacy Fabric mod that backports elytras, fireworks, and all of their respective mechanics to 1.7 and 1.8.

+NOTE: You will need version 1.0 if you're using this for Icarus.

 ## Elytras

 There are two recipes for crafting the elytra: